GhostKellz/archon/README.md

-cargo run -- --write-ghostdns-config # render GhostDNS TOML (pass --force to overwrite) cargo run -- --write-ai-host-config  # render AI host providers JSON (pass --force to overwrite) cargo run -- --sync-ghostdns-policy  # render GhostDNS + Chromium policy together (pass --force to overwrite)
+cargo run -- --write-ghostdns-config # render GhostDNS TOML (pass --force to overwrite) cargo run -- --write-ai-host-config  # render AI host providers JSON (pass --force to overwrite) cargo run -- --sync-ghostdns-policy  # render GhostDNS + Chromium policy together (pass --force to overwrite) cargo run --bin archon_settings     # launch the interactive settings editor
 ```

+Use the new `archon-settings` binary when you want to tweak launch profiles, GPU mode, GhostDNS, IPFS gateways, AI providers, or telemetry without hand-editing JSON.
+Every prompt validates your input against the launcher schema before persisting, so you can experiment safely and rerun it any time to inspect the current configuration.

 Each entry includes phase, profile, engine/mode, execution state, PID, exit status, duration, and any error payload to streamline incident triage without leaving the terminal.